 Examples: Nonlinear analysis of structures and solids, elastic plastic solids, structures and contacts.
 Staged analysis steps, incremental only analysis with no equilibrium enforcement, incremental-iterative analysis, with equilibrium enforcement, convergence criteria (force, displacement), convergence tolerances, step size control.
+Developed examples will be run on sequential and parallel computers.

 1. Develop a nonlinear analysis, using all of previous examples, that will feature explicit, no equilibrium check simulation.
 Comment on results.
 2. Develop a nonlinear analysis, using all of previous examples, that will feature implicit, equilibrium check simulation.
 Comment on results.
+3. Run examples on sequential and parallel computers.
+Comment on observed speed-up.

-1.4.9 Section IX, Verification and Validation
+1.3.9 Section IX, Verification and Validation